zachj1582/unit-testing-afternoon-new/README.md

 We will be using a completed full stack project to test both pure functions server/client side and React components.
 This project will use Jest and react-test-library.
 You will focus on writing tests for functions/Components that already exist with some slight refactoring on the existing codebase.
 Run the command `npm run dev` to spin up the express server and React project and then familiarize yourself with the functionality.

 To keep the number of libraries you need to learn to a minimum, only Jest and react testing library are included in this project.
 For shallow testing of components, it is highly recommended you research enzyme.
-It provided a lot of functionality for easily testing React components.
+It provides a lot of functionality for easily testing React components.
 This project is intended to be a starting point for your testing knowledge and not an all inclusive resource.

 ## Step 1